Qoraiche/laravel-mail-editor/readme.md

 ## Features

+* Create mailables without using command line.
-* View/edit all your mailables at a single place.
+* Preview/Edit all your mailables at a single place.
 * Templates (more than 20+ ready to use email templates).
 * WYSIWYG Email HTML/Markdown editor.
 * Suitable for laravel beginners.